-This week’s blog cuts to the very core of what Menstrual Matters is about- how the menstrual cycle (and/or hormonal medication) is all too easily dismissed, or denied, as a potential cause of ill health.
-Today we look at how the menstruation taboo, among other factors, has resulted in a diagnostic blind spot when it comes to differentiating between female-prevalent chronic health conditions.
+This week’s blog cuts to the very core of what Menstrual Matters is about- how the menstrual cycle (and/or contraceptive medications) are all too easily dismissed, or denied, as a potential cause of ill health.
+Today we look at how the menstruation taboo, among other factors, has resulted in a diagnostic blind spot when it comes to differentiating female-prevalent chronic health conditions.

 1. Differential diagnosis in practice:

-- The doctor gathers information from the patient and creates a symptoms list.
+- The doctor gathers information from the patient and often creates a symptom list.

 - The doctor considers all possible causes for these symptoms, paying particular attention to those which may indicate a serious disease or condition.

-- The doctor prioritizes symptoms by placing the most urgently dangerous possible causes at the top of the list.
+- The doctor prioritizes symptoms by placing the most urgent/ potentially dangerous causes at the top of the list.

 - The doctor rules out or treats possible causes, beginning with the most urgently dangerous condition before working down the list.
 For example, using blood tests, clinical procedures, or a physical examination.